 The way you look for documents typically depends on what you know about the document.
 For example, there are specific places to look if you're following a document, if someone shared a document with you, or if you know a document is stored in OneDrive for Business or in a team site library.

 Other times, you may want to search for a document by name or even just a term that you think appears in the document.
 In this case you can use the Query Box in OneDrive for Business to search for:

 Documents that are stored on a site that you follow.

-The Query Box is located in the top left corner of your OneDrive for Business,or SharePoint site.
+The Search box is located in the top left or right corner of your OneDrive for Business,or SharePoint site.